-JERUSALEM: A key member of Israeli Prime Minister Naftali Bennett's Yamina party said Wednesday she was quitting his coalition government, in a surprise move that leaves him without a parliamentary majority, reports AFP.
+A key member of Israeli Prime Minister Naftali Bennett's Yamina party said Wednesday she was quitting his coalition government, in a surprise move that leaves him without a parliamentary majority.

 Idit Silman's announcement left Bennett's coalition, an alliance of parties ranging from the Jewish right and Israeli doves to an Arab Muslim party, with 60 seats -- the same as the opposition.

-"Sadly, I cannot take part in harming the Jewish identity of Israel."
+"Sadly, I cannot take part in harming the Jewish identity of Israel," she added.

-Jewish tradition bars unleavened bread from the public domain during Passover.
+Under Jewish tradition, unleavened bread is not allowed in the public domain during Passover.

 "I am ending my membership of the coalition and will try to continue to talk my friends into returning home and forming a right-wing government," Silman said.